RVCC-IDMX/working-with-tables-Kindleisbest/README.md

 After I added it I did my first CPR so I make sure I dont loose anything.

 I made changes to the css where the links dont really look like hyperlinks making them look nicer I also centered the grid and made minor changes to the spacing.
 This is where I sent in another CPR

+I also hooked it up to netlify https://working-with-tables-kindleisbest.andrewnashed.org/ and started to add a playlist